kube-academy/onboarding/CONTRIBUTING.md

 We manage KubeAcademy content development much like any standard software development process - by building a backlog of tasks that need to be completed, prioritizing each task, and having members of the team (and community) complete the tasks based on match in skillset, time and interest.

+### Report Content Issues

+One of most beneficial things the Cloud Native and Kubernetes communities can do to ensure the integrity of content at KubeAcademy is to let us know when there is inaccurate or out of date content, or you find a defect in a course, course description, or lab.

+To report a content issue:

+1. [Add the issue to the KubeAcademy backlog](https://github.com/kube-academy/backlog/issues).
+The KubeAcademy backlog keeps track of defects, course update requests, and new course proposal ideas.

+2. Do one of the following:
+   - [Submit a Defect Report](https://github.com/kube-academy/onboarding/blob/main/templates/defect.md) if there is an issue with the content you would like to report.
+If possible, include steps that reproduce the issue.
+   - [Submit an Update Course Request](https://github.com/kube-academy/onboarding/blob/main/templates/update-course.md) to report a course that is in need of a major update, has content that is out of date, or is no longer valid, and should be archived.